How Much Does Counseling Cost?

 Payments can be made in the form of cash, check, or credit card at the time of each session.

-I believe that counseling is an investment in your future, your relationships, and your career.
+Counseling is an investment in your future, your relationships, and your career.

 Do you offer a sliding scale or reduced fee?